mastra-ai/eval-workshop-2/workshop/01-synthetic-data.md

-# Generating a Synthetic dataset
+# Generating Synthetic data

 ## 1. Dimensions of a user query

-A dimension is a key axis of variation for a user query.
+A dimension is one way that user queries can differ from each other.

 For this exercise come up with three dimensions of the Mastra chatbot.